What is a Masters in Clinical Research?

 The daily tasks of a clinical researcher definitely vary depending on the location you work at the role you play.
 At a smaller facility you could be doing a wide variety of things, taking on multiple positions.
 At a larger facility though it’s more likely you’ll be assigned to a specific role.
 The majority of your tasks will be doing experiments in the lab or running trials with patients and recording results.
 You’ll also be confronted with safety procedures while working with contagious diseases and dangerous machines.
 Even if you don’t have an administrative position, you’ll still be doing some administrative tasks such as filing paperwork or data entry from clinical studies.

-One of the highest paying jobs for a clinical researcher is a Senior Clinical Research Associate, which earns an average of $80,000 per year.
-Clinical Laboratory Scientists, Clinical Research Coordinators, or Clinical Research Associates earn between $40,000 and $65,000.
+One of the highest paying jobs for a clinical researcher is a Medical and Clinical Laboratory Technologist, which earns an median wage of $57,580 per year (BLS.gov).
+Clinical laboratory technologists and technicians earn a median wage of $47,820, according to the U.S. Bureau of Labor Statistics.
 Top paying positions exist in California, North Carolina, New York, Pennsylvania, and Massachusetts.
 Working in a larger city will pay better as opposed to working in a small town.